 - How to plan for and handle maternity leave

-- Coping with the triumvirate of demands from your kids, your patients and the need to publish - each one a fulltime jobs, but there is only one of you!
+- Coping with the triumvirate of demands from your kids, your patients and the need to publish - each one a full-time job, but there is only one of you!

 Professor Spencer Sherwin - Department of Aeronautics

-I am currently a Professor in the Department of Aeronautics where I have worked for the past twenty years.
-My research is involves the development and application of advanced computational methods typically applied to fluid mechanics problems ranging from biomedical flows to formula one cars.
-I serve on the Departmental Management Committee and for my sins have also acted as the lead coordinate o move our department across campus which will eventually happen in 2017.
+I am currently a Professor in the Department of Aeronautics, where I have worked at Imperial for the past twenty-five years.
+My research involves developing and applying advanced computational methods typically applied to fluid mechanics problems ranging from biomedical flows to formula one cars.
+I serve on the Departmental Management Committee in Aeronautics and have held the role of Director of Research Computing Service within the college since 2017.

-I have two daughters aged 8 and 10 who now go to local state schools near to where we live in Clapham.
+I have two daughters aged 14 and 16, one who attends the Lycée Francais in South Kensington and the other attending a state school in Clapham.
 Both daughters previously went to the nursery at Imperial.
 My wife works full time and generally supports the family financially.

-We try to balance our child minding responsibilities but that is also greatly assisted by the support of an au pair who lives with us.
-I am happy to provide support and advice on various aspects of being a parent including work life balance/ flexible working.
+We try to balance our childminding responsibilities, and I am happy to provide advice on any aspects of being a parent, including work-life balance and flexible working.

 Dr David Wilson - Head of Research Support, Imperial College Business School

-I am Head of Research Support in the Business School, which encompasses support for grant applications, the School’s REF submission, research policy and most other things that come up that can be lumped together under the broad heading of research support.
+I am Head of Research Support in the Business School, which encompasses support for grant applications, the School’s REF submission, research policy and most other things that can be lumped together under the broad heading of research support.

-My daughter is now in primary school and in an after-school club three days a week while my wife and I each work one day a week from home.
+My daughter is now in primary school and in an after-school club three days a week while my wife and I, pre-pandemic, each worked one day a week from home.
 We expect to work from home more often post-pandemic.